 The Psychology Department's statistical consulting program is intended for graduate students, post doctoral fellows, and faculty in the Psychology Department.
 We are not generally able to provide consultation for students and faculty from outside of the department; however, those decisions are made on a case by case basis

-Now that we have a four person consultation team (Brian, Pascal, Nick, and Maddi) we are implementing a centralized system for scheduled consultation.
+Now that we have a four-person consultation team (Brian, Pascal, Jon, and Alex) we are implementing a centralized system for scheduled consultation.
 Upon receiving a request, the four of us will compare who is available at the time to maximize our ability to provide timely and useful assistance.
 In order for this system to work effectively, we ask that requests for scheduled consultation be made well in advance of any deadline.
 Additionally, please make requests for scheduled consultation at least a week in advance during busier times of the year, such as shortly before standard NIH and NSF grant deadlines as well as before conferences heavily attended by students and faculty, such SPSP, ABCT, Psychonomics, and SRCD/SRA.
 We have noted these times of the year on the calendar below along with times when any of us are unavailable.

 While we are always happy to provide consultation for any issue, we want to make sure that we preserve availability for advanced issues that often require longer amounts of consultation time.
 Please direct less advanced consultation questions to the graduate student consultant during walk-in hours if possible.
 To submit a request, please send an email to email@example.com with the following information: